Philodendron: cultivation, care and tips

 During the growth period (from spring to autumn), apply a liquid fertiliser for green plants once a month.
 In winter, stop fertilising.

 Prune overly long or unruly stems to encourage a more compact habit.
 Regularly remove yellowed or damaged leaves to stimulate new shoots and keep the plant healthy.
-Gently wipe the leaves with a damp cloth to remove dust and allow the plant to breathe better and absorb light.
+Gently wipe the leaves with a damp cloth to remove dust and allow the plant to breathe better and capture light.

-Your Philodendron will appreciate it if you mist its foliage from time to time
+The Philodendron will appreciate it if you mist its foliage from time to time

 Diseases and potential pests

-How to take a Philodendron cutting?
+How to take a cutting of Philodendron?

-3. Choose your propagation method:
+- Choose the propagation method:

 5. After 2 to 4 weeks, small roots will begin to develop.
-Once the roots reach a few centimetres in length, you can repot the cutting if it was in water or continue with regular care if it was in soil.
+When the roots reach a few centimetres in length, you can repot the cutting if it was in water or continue with regular care if it was in soil.

 7. Water lightly and place the plant in a bright location.

-You can easily multiply your Philodendron by propagating it in water or directly in soil
+You can easily propagate Philodendron by cutting it in water or directly in soil.</caption]

-How to best showcase a Philodendron?
+How to showcase a Philodendron effectively?

 What is the difference between a Philodendron and a Monstera?